About ODSHI

 Events and Announcements

-This virtual NEI, FDA, and ONC hosted workshop will focused on delineating the state of the science and improving interoperability among ocular imaging modalities and devices to improve biomedical research and patient care.
+This virtual NEI, FDA, and ONC hosted workshop focused on delineating the state of the science and improving interoperability among ocular imaging modalities and devices to improve biomedical research and patient care.

 NEI Strategic Plan: Vision for the Future (2021-2025)